 Freeport and Lucaya are located on the southwest part of the island between Hawksbill Creek to the west and the man-made Grand Lucayan Waterway to the east.
 The airport is conveniently situated just north of Freeport.

 Freeport was developed several miles/kilometers inland from the ocean.
 There are several shopping strips along the two-lane East and West Mall drives.
 The downtown area is not inviting to stroll, because distances are too far to walk.
-The only points of interest for tourists are a golf course, the Perfume Factory and the straw market in the International Bazaar, a once vital shopping and entertainment area that is largely abandoned since hurricanes in 2004 and 2005 closed down the mega Royal Oasis resort next to it.
+The main points of interest for tourists are the golf course at Grand Lucayan, the Perfume Factory and the straw market in the International Bazaar, a once vital shopping and entertainment area that is largely abandoned since the hurricanes in 2004 and 2005 closed down the mega Royal Oasis resort next to it.

 Lucaya was set up as a tourist center.
 Port Lucaya, the central point of Lucaya, lies on a 0.5-mi-/0.8-km-long rectangular peninsula between the ocean and a bay.
 The colorful architecture of adjacent Port Lucaya Marketplace offers a picturesque village atmosphere and great shopping and dining.